Platu 25

 The Platu 25 (formerly Beneteau 25) is a sailing boat designed by Farr Yacht Design led by Bruce Farr with the first boat being built by McDell Marine in New Zealand in the early 1990s.
 It became a class recognised by the International Sailing Federation in November 2006.

 History

-The International Platu 25 Class Association was formed as the owners association to support the class and promote racing amongst owners which led to the class becoming an ISAF recognised.
+The International Platu 25 Class Association was formed as the owners association to support the class and promote racing amongst owners which led to it becoming an ISAF-recognised class.
 This entitled the class to hold World Championships.

 The boat current two builders being Beneteau in France and Extreme Sailing Products near Singapore.